Exploring the Biblical meaning of 'Loving Our Neighbors’

 Later, as we drove on into Ensenada and then back to San Diego, we asked ourselves: Would I have the faith to live like that?

-And, when God’s "still, small voice" speaks to us about helping our "neighbors" in an orphanage, or next door, are we sensitive enough to listen and obey?
+And, when God’s "still, small voice" speaks to us about helping our "neighbors" in an orphanage, or next door, are we sensitive enough to listen, hear, and obey?

 Jeremiah 14:8 questions why God had become "as a stranger to us, as one passing through the land who is merely stopping for the night?"
 Job 5:15 asserts "I have never turned away a stranger but have opened my doors to all."
 1 Timothy 5:10 asks "has she been kind to strangers as well as to other Christians?"

 "Migrants" may or may not be immigrants.
-My own 100%-American family became homeless migrants for five years when our work took us to a new city every week.
+My own family became migrants (not immigrants) for five years when our work took us weekly to new cities in eight states.

 How does God view immigrants, orphans and widows?